Snapchat filters for funerals? Yes, that's really a thing

 A history of selfies and death

-Selfies have become so permeated in our culture that it's even spread to moments of grief.
+Selfies have so permeated our culture that they've even spread to moments of grief.

-Feifer recognizes how weird geofilters for funerals are, but he doesn't have a problem with it, or selfies at funerals either, despite his discontinued blog.
+Feifer recognizes how weird geofilters for funerals might seem, but he doesn't have a problem with them, or with selfies at funerals either, despite his discontinued blog.
 He looks at a generation that grew up on social media, with a camera always within reach, and notes that it's the easiest way for them to communicate.

 From his perspective, the funeral selfies aren't much different from Victorian death photos.
-In the mid-1800s, when cameras just started to develop, families would take photos with a deceased loved one, propped up to look like they're still alive.
+In the mid-1800s, when cameras were new on the scene, families would take photos with a deceased loved one, propped up to look like they're still alive.
 The idea was to capture a person's last image in their final moments.

 People have always wanted to take photos of their family around death, Feifer noted.
-The technology's just become advanced enough now that you can put a dancing hot dog in too, if that's what you're into.
+The technology's just become advanced enough now that you can include a dancing hot dog, if that's what you're into.

 "Technology shapes how we interact with the world, though I don't think it changes our basic desires," Feifer said.